geokarant/geokarant.github.io/_news/announcement_2.md

 ---

-I attended on behalf of CERT, as a core partner, the Horizon-Europe DisAI project Workshop on "Opportunity seeking and proposal" in Bratislava, Slovakia!
+I participated in the Horizon-Europe DisAI project Workshop in Bratislava, Slovakia!
+Our MeVer group presented a session on "Opportunity seeking and proposal writing"